microsoft/adfsToolbox/diagnosticsModule/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+### Integration Testing
+This project includes a set of Pester tests to ensure the basic functionality of this module.
+These tests should only be run by those making changes to the module.
+To run the tests, you must have Pester version 4.x or higher installed on the machine.

+Run `Test-ADFSDiagnostics.ps1`.
+This will automatically enumerate and run all of the Pester tests within the Test folder.

+Additionally, you can use `Test-ADFSDiagnostics.ps1 -CodeCoverage` to perform code coverage.

+#### Adding new tests
+All of the Pester tests are located in the `Test` folder.
+This folder follows the same structure as the ADFSDiagnostics root folder.
+Each pester test file should have `.Test` appended to the end of it.
+For example if you wanted to write tests for Filename.ps1 located in the Private folder, you should add Filename.Test.ps1 to the Private folder located in the Test folder.